The Rainbow buffet!

 I've never been a big lover of rainbows (except for the ones in the sky), but my experience painting this rainbow buffet already has me thinking about my next piece in this same style!

 (Subscribe for weekly videos)

 My excitement over this pop-art Andy Warhol-inspired buffet certainly helped to ease the pain of having to paint over the existing paint finish!

 (If you missed this Jacobean-style buffet the first time around, you can find it here in the Enchanting Garden Buffet blog).

-My client was looking for a very large buffet in a rainbow finish, and the Enchanting Garden Buffet was still available so I painted over it!
+My client was looking for a Andy Warhol-inspired buffet that was very large in a rainbow finish, and the Enchanting Garden Buffet was still available so I painted over it!